Increasing email sends with industry benchmarking insights

 Now that we were moving forward with our concept, we had moved into higher fidelity designs and wanted to get additional user feedback on our more high-fidelity approach.
 To do this, our team took advantage of an opportunity to visit small business owners who were Mailchimp customers at their various places of business onsite in Portland, OR.
 We spent time with 5 Mailchimp customers who were also primarily in charge of handling their email marketing for their business.
 We also came away from the trip with a few observations:

-Wishlist feature:
+Wishlist feature: Self-comparison

 While participants saw value in the feature of comparison data against their peers, almost every participant mentioned a desire to compare campaign performance data against their own prior marketing campaigns